codebiff/codebiff-old/posts/embed-small-images-into-your-sinatra-code.markdown

 date: 2012-01-13
 ---

 Imagine if you will someone asks you to make a webpage/site which displays images without referencing external assets.
 Why someone asks you to do this I don't know, and personally I'd tell them to poke off but that's just me.
-However, if you're a ncie guy that can't say no, here's one method.
+However, if you're a nice guy that can't say no, here's one method.

 To put it simply it involves taking an image, encoding that data into a string, and pasting it directly into our code for later decoding.
 Specifically with an encoder/decoder called Base64.